oliverzick/Delizious-Ini/README.md

   * Ignore subsequent occurrences of a duplicate property by using the first occurrence of such a property
   * Override previous occurrences of a duplicate property by using the last occurrence of such a property
 * Configurability of section's beginning and end delimiters
+* Configurability of the newline string (Environment, Windows or Unix)

 Upcoming features:
-* Configurability of the new line string
 * Support for comments
 * Merge two INI documents
 * ...